What is Fetal Alcohol Spectrum Disorder (FASD)?

 FASD IS FOUND IN ALL CULTURES AND LEVELS OF SOCIETY

 FASD is an invisible, life-long neurodevelopmental disorder that occurs in all cultures and levels of society.
 In Health Canada’s Framework for Action on FASD (2003), the incidence is estimated to be nine in 1,000 live births (0.9 percent).
 Estimates in the US recently suggested even higher rates ranging from 1.1 to 5% (May et al., 2018).
+Based on the most current research, the estimated prevalence of Fetal Alcohol Spectrum Disorder (FASD) in the general Canadian population is 4% (CanFASD).

 Learn more about Fetal Alcohol Spectrum Disorder at these websites.